Montreal-Quakers/website/_pages/midweek.md

 ### Language

 * Given the proximity to McGill, this group speaks primarily English
-* Whisper translation into French is available
-* Several members are bilingual and/or francophone
+* Announcements are given in English and in French